RandomStuffs22/ProjectX/README.md

 ProjectX is a MyBB Admin Control Panel theme, which as many people say is the best theme ever made for a MyBB installation.
 It's clean and revolutionary UI and it's lightweight one-click installation wizard are the main reasons why you should at least try it on your board.

-[Here][2] you can enjoy some previews and you can download the actual beta of the full theme + installation wizard.
+[Here][2] you can enjoy some previews and you can download the actual beta of the full theme.

 [2]: http://community.mybb.com/thread-129591.html